 The California Community Colleges Chancellor’s Office has released a guiding statement of principles regarding undocumented students.

 College students across the U.S. are being victimized by a scam advertising phony job opportunities.

 The Accrediting Commission for Community and Junior Colleges has reaffirmed the college's accreditation at the highest possible rating.

 Are vaccinations required for students?
-How about international students?
 Please follow the link for more information.